Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 ### A magical instruction set

-Let\'s make an enumeration for each instruction.
+Let's make an enumeration for each instruction.

 ```cpp
 enum class Instruction : unsigned char {